 The Mercedes-EQ offensive that will witness six new EVs entering the market began with the Mercedes EQA in January.
-The Mercedes EQE SUV will mark the conclusion of this wave of new-age EVs when it arrives next year.
+The Mercedes EQE SUV will mark the conclusion of this wave of new-age EVs when it arrives late next year.

 Prototypes of the Mercedes EQE SUV are in advanced stages, with their design signed off for production.
 The Mercedes EQE sedan is codenamed V295 and the EQE SUV is the Mercedes X294.

 Later this year, the EQS luxury sedan will be unveiled and the S Class-equivalent Mercedes electric car will debut the new MEA electric platform for the brand.
-The same platform will underpin the EQE twins, thus differentiating the EQE SUV from the EQC which is based on a modified GLC platform.
+The same will underpin the EQE twins, thus differentiating the EQE SUV from the EQC which is based on a modified GLC platform.

-Video courtesy: WalkoART Youtube channel
+Video courtesy: CarSpyMedia Youtube channel

 Mercedes EQE SUV FAQs